How It Works

 Parent/Learning Coach involvement may vary per child and grade level.
-The initial 4–8 weeks can be intensive as families settle into a routine.
+The initial 4 to 8 weeks can be intensive as families settle into a routine.
 High school students work more directly with teachers, but parent/Learning Coach involvement for approximately 10 hours a week is still essential.

 Expectations for Completing Schoolwork

-At Marian University Preparatory School, student learning and academic growth are paramount.
+At MU Prep, student learning and academic growth are paramount.
 While we offer a level of flexibility, we recognize the importance of classroom pacing and the need for students to complete their work based on set due dates.

 Teachers provide group instruction through online synchronous sessions called Class Connects.
 Students are expected to attend Class Connects, which vary by subject and are scheduled by their teachers.
 Attending these sessions, along with completing coursework, will help students be successful.

 All students enrolled for the entire school year must attend 180 instructional days per school year.
 The total instructional days are prorated based on the student's start date.
 The daily amount of expected instructional time for 6–10th grade is 6 hours.

 Email is the primary form of communication between the school and families.
 Learning Coaches and students are required to check and respond to emails daily.
 Students will be provided an MU Prep email account for school use.

 Our testing is purposeful and meaningful and drives our instructional practices to best serve the individual needs of your child.